Book Group and Philosophy Group

 Members take it in turn to initiate a discussion on a topic of their choosing, usually circulating in advance one or two references or short papers relevant to the topic.
 Previous topics have included Happiness, Marx, and Nuclear Deterrence.

-Why Do Humans Have Religion?.
-That's at 8.00pm in The Black Swan, 23 Peasholme Green, York, YO1 7PR.
+Liberty and the Limits of what Society can Accept.
+That's at 7.30pm in The Black Swan, 23 Peasholme Green, York, YO1 7PR.

 If anyone is interested in joining and sends us their email address, we'll add them to the mailing list for upcoming topics and reading.